-Can guinea pigs eat kohlrabi?
 Yes, guinea pigs can eat kohlrabi.
-This veggie has good nutrients that the guinea pig needs, such as the essential vitamin C. There are other nutrients as well, so this veggie is a really nice addition to the diet of the guinea pigs.
-It is best to feed guinea pigs with kohlrabi 2 times per week.
+This veggie has good nutrients that the guinea pig needs, such as the essential vitamin C. There are other nutrients as well, so this veggie is a great addition to the guinea pig diet.
+It is best to feed them kohlrabi twice a week.

-- Healthy weight – the kohlrabi will not make your guinea pig chubby.
-This veggie doesn’t contribute to a rapid weight gain because it is low in calories, carbs, and proteins.
+This veggie doesn’t contribute to rapid weight gain because it is low in calories, carbs, and proteins.
 These are the main factors that increase weight when consumed in excess.

-- Antioxidants – the role of antioxidants is to remove the damage of the free radicals that cause early aging and diseases.
 In kohlrabi, there are some very beneficial and strong antioxidants.
-For example, vitamin A, manganese, and selenium.
+For instance, vitamin A, manganese, and selenium.
 Vitamin A keeps the bones, soft tissues, teeth, white blood cells, and the whole immune system healthy.
-The manganese reduces the risk of diseases, reduces inflammation and it normalizes the sugar levels in the blood.
-The selenium reduces the risk of some cancers, as well as heart diseases.
+Manganese reduces the risk of diseases, reduces inflammation and it normalizes the sugar levels in the blood.
+Selenium reduces the risk of some cancers, as well as heart diseases.

-- Scurvy prevention – there is vitamin C in kohlrabi, and this is almost all your cavy needs!
+There is vitamin C in kohlrabi, and this is almost all your cavy needs.
 This is the one and only essential vitamin needed for the health and survival of guinea pigs.
-They don’t make vitamin C naturally, and when they have it in the organism, they cannot store it.
-So, vitamin C from supplements or food is always a good thing.
-With a lack of vitamin C, guinea pigs can get scurvy (these are the symptoms of this disease: no appetite, weight loss, diarrhea, fatigue, discharge, bleeding…)
+With a lack of vitamin C, guinea pigs can get scurvy.

-- Healthy blood – the iron and copper in kohlrabi contribute to healthier blood that will be less prone to anemia.
-The iron is a vital mineral that fights the anemia and gives energy and boosts the immune system.
-Iron is mostly found in the red blood cells.
-The copper creates new red blood cells, and this mineral also helps with better absorption of the iron.
+The iron and copper in kohlrabi contribute to healthier blood that will be less prone to anemia.
+Iron is a vital mineral that fights anemia and gives energy and boosts the immune system.
+The copper creates new red blood cells, and this mineral also helps with better absorption of iron.

 Nutrition Facts on Kohlrabi

-Here are the nutrition facts for 100 g (3 oz) of kohlrabi, raw:
+Here are the nutrition facts for 100 g (3 oz) of raw kohlrabi:

 - Low in calories – 27